Systems-Theory-in-Systems-Biology/EPI/docs/source/welcome.rst

     ...
     datapoint_dim1, datapoint_dim2, datapoint_dim3, ..., datapoint_dimN

 This corresponds to a matrix with the shape :py:attr:`nSamples` x :py:attr:`data_dim`.
-For more available options and parameters for the :py:mod:`~epipy.core.inference` method, please refer to the API documentation.
+For more available options and parameters for the :py:mod:`~eulerpi.core.inference` method, please refer to the API documentation.
 Note that the inference can be done with grid-based methods (dense grids, sparse grids) or sampling methods (mcmc).

 The results are stored in the following locations